BekahHW/postpartum-wellness-app/CONTRIBUTING.md

 Note: If you find a Closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-###Before Submitting A Bug Report
+### Before Submitting A Bug Report
 Check the debugging guide.
 You might be able to find the cause of the problem and fix things yourself.
 Most importantly, check if you can reproduce the problem in the latest version of the Postpartum Wellness App, if the problem happens when you run the Postpartum Wellness App in safe mode, and if you can get the desired behavior by changing the Postpartum Wellness App's or packages' config settings.

 Perform a cursory search to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

-###How Do I Submit A (Good) Bug Report?
+### How Do I Submit A (Good) Bug Report?
 Bugs are tracked as GitHub issues.
 Create an issue and provide the following information by filling in the template:

-1-Explain the problem and include additional details to help maintainers reproduce the problem:
+1. Explain the problem and include additional details to help maintainers reproduce the problem:

-2-Use a clear and descriptive title for the issue to identify the problem.
+1. Use a clear and descriptive title for the issue to identify the problem.

-3-Describe the exact steps that reproduce the problem in as many details as possible.
+1. Describe the exact steps that reproduce the problem in as many details as possible.
 For example, start by explaining how you started the Postpartum Wellness App, e.g. which command exactly you used in the terminal, or how you started the Postpartum Wellness App otherwise.
 When listing steps, don't just say what you did, but explain how you did it.
 For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an the Postpartum Wellness App command, and if so which one.

-4-Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+1. Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.

-5-Explain which behavior you expected to see instead and why.
+1. Explain which behavior you expected to see instead and why.

-6-Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
+1. Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
 If you use the keyboard while following the steps, record the GIF with the Keybinding Resolver shown.
 You can use this tool to record GIFs on macOS and Windows, and this tool or this tool on Linux.

-7-If you're reporting that the Postpartum Wellness App crashed, include a crash report with a stack trace from the operating system.
+1. If you're reporting that the Postpartum Wellness App crashed, include a crash report with a stack trace from the operating system.
 On macOS, the crash report will be available in Console.app under "Diagnostic and usage information" > "User diagnostic reports".
 Include the crash report in the issue in a code block, a file attachment, or put it in a gist and provide link to that gist.
 If the problem is related to performance or memory, include a CPU profile capture with your report.
 If Chrome's developer tools pane is shown without you triggering it, that normally means that you have a syntax error in one of your themes or in your styles.less.
 Try running in Safe Mode and using a different theme or comment out the contents of your styles.less to see if that fixes the problem.

-8-If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information using the guidelines below.
+1. If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information using the guidelines below.
 Provide more context by answering these questions:

-9-Can you reproduce the problem in safe mode?
+1. Can you reproduce the problem in safe mode?
 Did the problem start happening recently (e.g. after updating to a new version of the Postpartum Wellness App) or was this always a problem?

-10-If the problem started happening recently, can you reproduce the problem in an older version of the Postpartum Wellness App?
+1. If the problem started happening recently, can you reproduce the problem in an older version of the Postpartum Wellness App?
 What's the most recent version in which the problem doesn't happen?

-11-Can you reliably reproduce the issue?
+1. Can you reliably reproduce the issue?
 If not, provide details about how often the problem happens and under which conditions it normally happens.

-12-If the problem is related to working with files (e.g. opening and editing files), does the problem happen for all files and projects or only some?
+1. If the problem is related to working with files (e.g. opening and editing files), does the problem happen for all files and projects or only some?
 Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript, with large files or files with very long lines, or with files in a specific encoding?
 Is there anything else special about the files you are using?

-13-Include details about your configuration and environment:
+1. Include details about your configuration and environment:
 What's the name and version of the OS you're using?
 Are you running the Postpartum Wellness App in a virtual machine?
 If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 Which packages do you have installed?
 You can get that list by running apm list --installed.